apache/druid/docs/api-reference/sql-api.md

 Submit a SQL-based query in the JSON request body.
 Returns a JSON object with the database results and a set of header metadata associated with the query.

-This endpoint also supports querying metadata by querying [metadata tables](../querying/sql-metadata-tables.md).
+This endpoint also supports querying metadata by using [metadata tables](../querying/sql-metadata-tables.md).

 #### URL